MichalStrehovsky/SeeSharpSnake/README.md

 The project files and scripts in this repo build the same game (Snake clone) in several different configurations, each with a different size of the output.

+😱 Scroll all the way down for instructions on how to run this on DOS.

 ![Snake game](SeeSharpSnake.gif)

 ## Building